-The Cargobike is the ideal way to transport kids, groceries, tools or whatever you need around the city.
+The Kr8 is the ideal way to transport kids, groceries, tools or whatever you need around the city.
 It is equipped to carry kids safely, stay clean and dry in street clothes, to ride in the dark and poor weather, and to live outdoors.
 Kids sit in front where they can see the sights and you can see and talk with them.
 They don’t get sprayed from your rear tire like in a trailer.
-Most Cargobikes are used for family transport but many businesses have also proven its value as a heavy-duty transport vehicle as well.
-A Cargobike is an investment, but it is nonetheless a great value for a practical, comfortable and durable vehicle that will provide many years of reliable service… in all conditions.
-We’ve sold and used most of the bikes in this category but invariably recommend the Cargobike because it simply makes customers happy.
+The largest number of Kr8s are used for family transport but many businesses have also proven its value as a heavy-duty transporter.
+A WorkCycles Kr8 is an investment, but a great value for a practical, comfortable and durable vehicle that will provide years of reliable service… in all conditions.
+We’ve sold and used most of the bikes in this category but invariably recommend the Kr8 because it simply makes customers happy.

 Why a two-wheeler?

-A number of features make the Cargobike a fantastic combination of capacity, stability, convenience and pleasant riding.
+A number of features make the Kr8 a fantastic combination of capacity, stability, convenience and pleasant riding.
 Most importantly it’s a 2-wheeler.
-It might look difficult to carry so much without a tricycle, but actually the opposite is true; Bicycles (2-wheelers, that is) simply ride much more naturally and easily.
+It might look difficult to carry so much on two wheels, but actually the opposite is true; Bicycles (2-wheelers, that is) simply ride much more naturally and easily.
 This is why almost everybody begins riding a 2-wheeler as young as possible and never goes back to the tricycle.
 Tricycles are strange to ride and always remain so.
 Because they don’t lean through corners the handling is unnatural and tipping is common.
-For up to 3 kids or about 80kg cargo the Cargobike is simply better for most people than any tricycle.
+For up to 3 kids or about 80kg cargo the Kr8 is simply better for most people than any tricycle.
 After a couple moments adjustment to the steering characteristics you can’t understand why it ever seemed strange.

-The Cargobike carries its load very low which actually makes it much lighter and easier to handle with kids, groceries or other cargo aboard than standard format bicycle.
-To put that more directly you’re far less likely to fall over with your kids, and even in the unlikely event that you do they’ll be low to the ground and surrounded by a tough marine-plywood box.
+The Kr8 carries its load very low which actually makes it feel much lighter and easier to handle with cargo aboard than a standard format bicycle which has a much higher center of gravity.
+You’re far less likely to fall over with your kids, and even in the unlikely event that you do they’ll be low to the ground and surrounded by a tough wood and steel box.
 The steering geometry has been ingeniously developed to provide easy, neutral handling both empty and loaded.
 This is not the case with all load carrying bicycles so, if possible, definitely test any bike you’re considering, loaded and unloaded.
 You’ll find enormous differences.

-A subtle but key feature of the Cargobike is its patented Stabilo parking stand.
+A subtle but key feature of the Kr8 is its super stable and easy to operate parking stand.
 The bike stands so stably that kids can (and will) climb aboard themselves and play on the bike while parked.
 It will not fall over.
-This is incredibly convenient since you can safely load up your Cargobike while parked; kids, bags, buggy, dog and whatever else in the box, roll off the stand and ride.
+Safely load up your Kr8 while parked; kids, bags, buggy, dog and whatever else in the box, roll off the stand and ride.
 Compare that to the balancing act of getting kids and groceries on and off a standard bicycle with child seats.
-In any case the Cargobike enables you to carry loads you never could with a standard bicycle: four kids, a baby (or two!) in Maxi-Cosi(s), 80kg of party or picnic supplies…
+In any case the Kr8 enables you to carry loads you never could with a standard bicycle: four kids, a baby (or two!) in Maxi-Cosi(s), 80kg of party or picnic supplies…

 Like all WorkCycles bikes the Kr8 and Kr8 V8 are built Dutch-style to handle day-to-day use and abuse.
-Complete, automatic dynamo lighting with LED headlamp and taillamp mean you’ve powerful lights when it gets dark.
-The generator is in the front hub where it’s silent, causes imperceptible resistance and is out of harm’s way.
+Complete, automatic dynamo lighting with B&M LED headlamp and taillamp mean you’ve powerful lights when it gets dark.
+The generator is in the front hub where it’s silent, causes no perceptible resistance and is out of harm’s way.
 The wiring is hidden almost entirely inside the fork, frame and rear fender.
 The LED lights have a lifespan measured in hundreds of thousands of hours and the taillamp has electronic circuitry to stay on for several minutes when you stop at signals.
 An even more powerful headlamp with stand light function is optional.

-Like all proper Dutch bikes, the Cargobike is designed and equipped to be ridden in street clothes, year-round, in all weather conditions.
+Being a proper Dutch bike, the Kr8 is designed and equipped to be ridden in street clothes, year-round, in all weather conditions.
 The sitting position is comfortably upright.
-Stainless steel, full-coverage mudguards with flaps keep you dry and clean and jacket/skirt guards keep your clothes out of the spokes.
-The drivetrain is completely enclosed in a chain-case where it stays clean, keeps your trousers clean, and requires almost almost no maintenance.
+Stainless steel, full-coverage mudguards and chain case keep you dry and clean.

 Can I ride it in hilly terrain?

-And now a word about hills: Cargobikes ride and function great but at 35-40 kg with an upright sitting position they’re simply not mountain goats.
-Making them lighter would mean compromises in durability, practicality or price.
-A Cargobike is in its element in flat and lightly rolling terrain, though small hills will be fine for a moderately fit and motivated rider.
+…and without electric assist in hilly terrain?
+It’s possible but will be hard work.
+At 35-40 kg with an upright sitting position a Kr8 (or any comparable bakfiets) is no mountain goat.
+Small hills and rolling terrain are just fine for a moderately fit and motivated rider.
 Fitting lower gearing to the 8 speed hub helps, but not loading the bike down so heavily obviously helps much more.
-For more information about here you can also check out the Cargobike FAQ.
+For more information about here you can also check out the WorkCycles Kr8 FAQ.